redhat-best-practices-for-k8s/certsuite/CATALOG.md

 Description|Tests whether container images that are autodiscovered have passed the Red Hat Container Certification Program by their digest(CCP).
 Suggested Remediation|Ensure that your container has passed the Red Hat Container Certification Program (CCP).
 Best Practice Reference|https://redhat-connect.gitbook.io/partner-guide-for-red-hat-openshift-and-container/certify-your-application/overview
 Exception Process|There is no documented exception process for this.
-The partner can run the Red Hat Best Practices Test Suite before passing other certifications (Container/Operator/HelmChart) but the affiliated certification test cases in the Red Hat Best Practices Test Suite must be re-run once the other certifications have been granted.
+A partner can run the Red Hat Best Practices Test Suite before passing other certifications (Container/Operator/HelmChart) but the affiliated certification test cases in the Red Hat Best Practices Test Suite must be re-run once the other certifications have been granted.
 Tags|common,affiliated-certification
 |**Scenario**|**Optional/Mandatory**|
 |Extended|Mandatory|